Frequently Asked Questions

 Depending on the severity of the illness and your symptoms, some people who are mildly ill with COVID-19 are not required to be admitted to a hospital and are able to do in-home isolation while they recover from their illness.
 Call your healthcare provider for guidance.

-If you are feeling sick and think you have COVID-19, follow the guidance below and see our COVID-19 Symptoms Requiring Testing flowchart to help you determine what you should do.
+If you are feeling sick and think you have COVID-19, follow the guidance below and see our Home Isolation Instructions for more information

 - Avoid contact with others—Do not go to work, school, or other public areas.